Azure/simdem/demo_scripts/simdem/script.md

 When you reach the end of the script (like now) you will return to your normal terminal.

-If you ran with the `--test yes` flag then the final output will be a summary of test results.
+If you ran with the `--test yes` flag (or with the command `test`) then the final output will be a summary of test results.
 This script is designed to have a failing test.
 Scroll back in the results to see why it failed.